Security Update for LiteSpeed cPanel Plugin

 Please update to the latest version of the cPanel user-end plugin, which is bundled with the WHM plugin..

-This Privilege Escalation vulnerability, which was reported to us by the team at Namecheap, is in the process of being assigned a CVE number.
-We will update here when we have one.
+This Privilege Escalation vulnerability, which was reported to us by the team at Namecheap, has been assigned CVE-2026-54420.

 Impact